Portugao/MUFlash/README.md

 MUFlash
 =====

-MUFlash is a module to handle falsh files.
+MUFlash is a module to handle flash files.